 Stop 6: Learn About History At The Fire Monument

 After enjoying some awesome local grub, cross the London Bridge and make your way to the Fire Monument.
-This monument honours those who lost their lives in the Great fire of London back in 1666.
+This monument honors those who lost their lives in the Great fire of London back in 1666.
 For a nominal fee, climb up and see some great views of London including the unique buildings – the Gherkin, The Cheese Grater, and of course, the tallest of all – the Shard.

 Stop 7: Twinings Is A Must During Your 4 Day London Itinerary